 Results will be published in scientific journals, presented at scientific conferences, and published on the Oxford University departmental website, and may be reported in news media.
 It will not be possible to identify you in any report, publication or presentation.
-If you would like to receive copies of any publications arising from this trial, please contact the trial team (details are on the last page).
+If you would like to receive copies of any publications arising from this trial, please contact the trial team (details are at the end of the document)